 While loved ones can be helpful in addiction recovery, they cannot instigate recovery for you.

-No one can love someone out of addiction.
-The user has to want it themselves.
-If you are struggling with addiction there are a few indicators that you’re ready to get help.
+If you are struggling with addiction, there are a few indicators that you’re ready to get help.

 You want to change for yourself

-Whatever the reason is, you have to want it yourself.
-Not because your mom or someone else wants it for you.
+Whatever the reason is, you have to want to change for yourself – not because your mom or someone else wants it for you.

 You desire a future free of addiction